Legacy Backup Format Overview

-The current backup format is a proprietary simple backup format for storing backup data on backup storage of any type.
+The legacy backup format is a proprietary simple backup format for storing backup data on backup storage of any type.

-Starting from version 7.0, the current backup format is supported along with the new backup format.
+Starting from version 7.0, the legacy backup format is supported along with the new backup format.

 To learn more about the new backup format, refer to the New Backup Format chapter

-The current backup format supports the following backup types:
+The legacy backup format supports the following backup types:

 - File backup